 As industries rapidly transform with the advent of Industry 4.0, the demand for skills in digitalization, automation, and AI is increasing.
-By providing flexible, short-term learning micro-credentials experiences, enable individuals to stay competitive by continuously upskilling and adapting to the new technologies driving industrial innovation [2, 10].
+By providing flexible, short-term learning experiences, micro-credentials enable individuals to stay competitive by continuously upskilling and adapting to the new technologies driving industrial innovation [2, 10].